Back to blog

 This approach is ideal if you:

-You should never have to give your password to delete tweets.
+You should not have to hand your password to a tweet deletion service.

 • Log in normally